 Best Bluetooth Turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2019.

 While the mechanics of vinyl playback haven't changed all that much since the medium's inception, turntable technology hasn't stood entirely still.

-One major evolution that has brought a growing number of decks spinning into the 21st century – and a growing number of great-sounding decks, more to the point – is the adoption of Bluetooth.
+One major evolution that has brought a growing number of record players spinning into the 21st century – and with a growing number of great-sounding decks, more to the point – is the adoption of Bluetooth.

 No longer is vinyl the sole preserve of those with a traditional hi-fi set-up.
 Crate diggers can now enjoy their finds free from wires, with systems consisting only of their deck and a competent pair of wireless Bluetooth speakers or headphones.

 In this list there are talented turntables ranging from entry level to premium, and even an Award-winning just-add-speakers system fully loaded with on-board amplification that you can send tracks to via Bluetooth rather than connecting wireless speakers or headphones the other end.

 The landscape of vinyl is changing with the times, and with our pick of the best Bluetooth record players, you can come along for the ride.
 And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 Not only does this Sony leave you with little to do during set-up – just attach the belt to the platter – it does pretty much everything but shaking the vinyl from its sleeve, too.